Jason Wu

-Jason Wu (吳季剛 (Wú Jìgāng); born September 27, 1982) is a Taiwanese-Canadian artist and fashion designer based in New York City.
+Jason Wu (吳季剛 (Wú Jìgāng); born September 27, 1982) is a Canadian artist and fashion designer based in New York City.

 Born in Taiwan and raised in Vancouver, he studied fashion design at Parsons School of Design, and trained under Narciso Rodriguez before launching his own line.

-He is best known for designing the dresses of Michelle Obama on several occasions, including those worn during the first and second inauguration of American President Barack Obama.
+He is known for designing the dresses of Michelle Obama on several occasions, including those worn during the first and second inauguration of American President Barack Obama.

 Early life

 Jason Wu was born in Yunlin, Taiwan and emigrated to Vancouver, British Columbia, Canada at age nine.
 He attended Eaglebrook School in Deerfield, Massachusetts and Loomis Chaffee in Windsor, Connecticut and studied abroad with SYA France of School Year Abroad for his senior year of high school.
 He learned how to sew by designing and sewing for dolls, and went on to study sculpture in Tokyo.
 At age sixteen Wu continued this career path by learning to create freelance doll clothing designs for toy company Integrity Toys under the lines "Jason Wu dolls" and later "Fashion Royalty".
 The following year, he was named creative director of Integrity Toys.
 While spending his senior year of high school in Rennes, France before graduating from the Loomis Chaffee School in 2001, he decided to become a fashion designer.
 He then studied at the Parsons The New School for Design, a division of The New School in New York City, but did not graduate.